WayFi-Wireless/passpoint-implementation-issues/README.md

 ### **Cambium**
 - Severe timing-related issues.
 - Incorrect accounting (e.g., username truncation post-auth) (Currently being worked on by Cambium.
-We're waiting to test the fix.
-Fix expected towards end of August 2025).
+A partial fix was implemented in Nov 25, but is incomplete does not fix all issues reported.)
 - Accounting session ID does not persist, even on same AP and IP.
 - Class and CUI attributes are not properly handled (can be mitigated with FreeRADIUS `cui` module).
 - No RADSEC support.